 Despite progress, it remains difficult to find shelter data.
 And when you see data, you need to be able to interpret it to ensure organizations are not hiding the real killing.

 Animal Shelter Transparency

 No Kill shelters embrace transparency and publish their statistics visibly and comprehensively.
 As a rule of thumb, No Kill shelters save more than 90% of the animals that come through their doors.
 This is called the Save Rate.
-Today, many leaders are raising the bar and stating that the No Kill Save Rate should really be 95%.
+Today, many leaders, like PAWS Chicago, are raising the bar and stating that the No Kill Save Rate should really be 95%.
 Read more about the definition of No Kill.

 But the Save Rate is merely a rule of thumb.
-No Kill means every healthy and treatable pet is saved.
-To truly understand whether a shelter is No Kill, you also have to know that every euthanized pet was unhealthy and untreatable.
-Below, read more about how we evaluate pets’ health and how we report information and overall results.
+No Kill means every “healthy and treatable” pet is saved.
+To truly understand whether a shelter is No Kill, you also must know that every euthanized pet was truly unhealthy and untreatable.
+Please read more below about how PAWS Chicago evaluates pets’ health and how we report information and overall results.

 Counting Every Pet

-Since 2004, animal welfare leaders have been working to create standard reporting to track the number of animals that are euthanized each year and categorizing them as healthy, treatable or nonrehabilitatable.
 These resulting numbers provide transparency as to how a shelter operates.
-If a shelter is No Kill, it is only euthanizing nonrehabilitatable animals.
+If a shelter is No Kill, it is only euthanizing unhealthy and untreatable animals.
 If all shelters in a community commit to this shelter data tracking, it enables us to see how close the community is coming to achieving No Kill status.
 Read more about this in No Kill Communities.

 Keep in mind that each shelter self-reports this information.
 You need to also understand what each shelter considers healthy, treatable and nonrehabilitatable.
-(See Our Standard of Pet Care for more information.)
+(Continue reading below for more information on Our Standard of Pet Care.)

 There are two common reporting templates: